Imagine that your company could slash its time-to-market by 50 percent or more.

 What would this mean for your business’s competitiveness during a time when the pace of global commerce is accelerating and consumers are demanding instant gratification?

-This dramatic speed to market—along with a slew of other benefits—now is within reach to global organizations with today’s introduction of Jabil’s InControl supply chain SaaS platform and suite of applications.
+This dramatic speed to market—along with a slew of other benefits—now is within reach to global organizations with today’s introduction of Jabil’s InControl supply chain platform and suite of applications.

 InControl is an intelligent digital supply chain decision support platform that delivers unmatched visibility, advanced risk management and instant collaboration throughout the entire supply chain ecosystem.
 This cloud-based, multi-tenant, software-as-a-service solution provides connectivity, advanced analytics and machine learning technologies.
 InControl is designed to enable the world’s best supply chains by enhancing agility, flexibility and productivity to deliver reduced cost and compressed time to market.